A Simplistic Model of Public Policy

 The cost of Z would include the pleasure lost by the young men during their preventive incarceration.
 Foregone schooling would translate into reduced future earnings and enjoyment of life.
 The cost of Z also includes the benefits lost by other individuals as a result of the internment policy: parents deprived of their sons during seven years, young women deprived of young men, the loss to taxpayers who have to pay for the jails and guards, and so forth.

 Standard welfare economics and its practical application, cost-benefit analysis, are not capable of eliminating the need for moral criteria in evaluating the consequences of public policy.
 Even if the total benefits of Z are greater than its total costs, some individuals will be harmed.
-The idea that the individuals benefited by Z could potentially compensate those harmed, even if they did not or could not actually do it, is not sufficient, for what allows government to favor some individuals over other individuals?
+The idea that the individuals benefited by Z could potentially compensate those harmed, even if they actually did it, is not sufficient, for what allows government to favor some individuals over other individuals?
 This is a standard and well-taken critique of the New Welfare Economics that developed in the 1930s.

 Economists have demonstrated that, if everybody is to count equally, it is impossible to aggregate all individual preferences into a sort of “social welfare function” representing a moral agreement about how some can be harmed in order to favor others.
 I present an introduction to these proofs in my Econlib article “The Vacuity of the Political We.”
 Somebody–individual, group, or majority– will typically impose his value judgments on all others in society.